highbyte/dotnet-6502/docs/libraries/implementation/aspnet.md

 Library: `Highbyte.DotNet6502.Impl.AspNet`

-- InputHandlers implemented with [`ASP.NET Blazor`](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor).
+- Input context (`IHostInputState`) implemented with [`ASP.NET Blazor`](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor).
 Can be used from web applications.
-- AudioHandlers implemented with [`ASP.NET Blazor`](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) JS Interop to WebAudio.
+- A system-agnostic audio target (`IAudioCommandTarget`) implemented with [`ASP.NET Blazor`](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) JS Interop to WebAudio.
 Can be used from web applications.

 ## Input